Jill St. John: Career

-Child actress

-St. John began acting on radio at age six.
-In December 1949, at age nine, she made her screen debut in The Christmas Carol, the first full-length TV movie.
-Also that year, she joined the cast of Sandy Dreams, a TV show for children featuring Richard Beymer.
+St. John made her stage debut at age five in The Conspiracy at Geller's Theater Workshop on January 31, 1946.
+She describes herself during this period as "precocious.
+I could read really well by the age of six."
+St. John's television debut came in 1948 when she joined the cast of Sandy Dreams, a musical fantasy series for children featuring Richard Beymer.
+In December 1949, she played Missie Cratchit in The Christmas Carol, one of the earliest filmed adaptations of Charles Dickens' classic 1843 story.
+Shot in kinescope, it is a rare example of a 1940s live TV broadcast still surviving in entirety.

-At age 11, she appeared in two episodes of The George Burns and Gracie Allen Show.
-She had a small role in the film Thunder in the East (1951) and was in episodes of Sky King, Fireside Theatre, and Cavalcade of America.
+By the age of 10, St. John was a regular on KTLA's Fantastick Studios, Ink.
+At 11, she appeared in three episodes of The George Burns and Gracie Allen Show.
+She had an uncredited role in the film Thunder in the East (1951) and was in episodes of Sky King, Fireside Theatre, and Cavalcade of America.

 She attended Powers Professional School and received her high school diploma from Hollywood Professional School in the spring of 1955 at age 14.
-With a reported IQ of 162, at age 15 St. John enrolled at UCLA's Extension School.

-During this time, she appeared on a large number of radio shows, notably One Man's Family.
+At age 15, St. John enrolled at UCLA where it was discovered that she had an IQ of 162.
+During this time, she lent her voice to a large number of radio shows, notably Red Ryder and One Man's Family.

-Universal

 St. John was 16 in May 1957 when Universal Pictures signed her to a contract for seven years starting at $200 a week.
 Her major studio film debut was in Summer Love (1958) starring John Saxon.
-She also appeared on TV in episodes of The Christophers, Schlitz Playhouse, and The DuPont Show of the Month (an adaptation of Junior Miss).
+She also appeared on TV in episodes of The Christophers, Schlitz Playhouse of Stars, and DuPont Show of the Month (an adaptation of Junior Miss).
 She said her idol was Kay Kendall.

-20th Century Fox

-St John then signed a contract with 20th Century Fox who tried to build her into a star.
-She played the daughter of Clifton Webb in The Remarkable Mr. Pennypacker (1959) and Holiday for Lovers (1959), then was put in an adventure movie, The Lost World (1960).
+St. John then signed a contract with 20th Century Fox, who tried to build her into a star.
+She played the daughter of Clifton Webb in The Remarkable Mr. Pennypacker and Holiday for Lovers (both 1959), then was put in an adventure movie, The Lost World (1960).
 "Nothing but starlet parts," she later said.
 "You know, the daughter, the niece, the girlfriend."

-Fox picked up their option on her.
-Warner Bros. borrowed her for The Roman Spring of Mrs. Stone (1961), then she had a supporting role in Tender Is the Night (1962).
+After Fox picked up their option on her, Warner Bros. borrowed St. John for The Roman Spring of Mrs. Stone (1961), then she had a supporting role in Tender Is the Night (1962), for which she beat out Jane Fonda.